-Moreover, during the lengthy period recovering from a work injury, a few are hit with an unrelated illness and need to see a doctor or dentist.
+Moreover, during the lengthy period recovering from a work injury, a few workers are hit with an unrelated illness and need to see a doctor or dentist.
 TWC2 steps in when treatment is urgently needed.

 Helping migrant workers claim their unpaid salaries is a major part of TWC2’s services.
-Our social workers ad volunteers are well versed in employment law and in the relevant administrative processes.
+Our social workers and volunteers are well versed in employment law and in the relevant administrative processes.
 We assist workers in organising their evidence, filing online and we coach them so that they can present their arguments clearly and cogently.
 The administrative processes require that claimants must represent themselves.

 We choose our cases for their strategic value.
 For example, in 2017/18, we helped Hasan Shofiqul (above left) win his claim in the High Court for overtime wages.
-The landmark ruling made it clear that employers cannot shirk their responsibility for paying overtime wages just by giving a worker the title of supervisor without much executive authority.
+The landmark ruling made it clear that employers cannot shirk their responsibility for paying overtime wages just by giving a worker the title of supervisor without meaningful executive authority.

 For the injured and salary-unpaid workers under our care, the Discover Singapore team of volunteers takes them out once or twice a month on excursions and other sports-type activities.
 This alleviates workers’ boredom (and risk of depression) as they often have to wait months or years for case resolution.